-In their desire to support Madeline and others with AS, family and friends organized and held the first annual "For the Love of an Angel" Reverse Raffle and Silent Auction, Dinner and Dance in February of 1999.
-With the funds raised, Love an Angel Foundation (LAAF) was formed May 19, 1999 to increase awareness of Angelman Syndrome in both the general public and the health care community in Northeast Ohio.
+In their desire to support Madeline and others with AS, family and friends organized in 1998 and held the first annual "For the Love of an Angel" Reverse Raffle and Silent Auction, Dinner and Dance in February of 1999.
+With the funds raised, Love an Angel Foundation (LAAF) began May 19, 1999 to increase awareness of Angelman Syndrome in both the general public and the health care community in Northeast Ohio.
 In January of 2000, we organized as a charitable trust.
 March 31, 2000, Love an Angel Foundation sponsored Grand Rounds at Akron Children’s Hospital, speaker Dr. Susan Cassidy, a specialist in genetics, presented medical facts, characteristics, and ways of diagnosing AS to the medical community.

 From 1999 through 2003, a benevolence fund was established.
 Families were provided financial assistance to either attend the National Angelman Syndrome Foundation Conferences (ASF) or to assist with any medical or necessary expenses for their Angel.